 Every prior automation wave replaced human muscle with machines.
 AI agents replace human cognition with software: sourcing suppliers, executing trades, negotiating contracts, managing projects.
 When the cost of an agent performing a cognitive task drops below the cost of a human performing it, the economic logic that holds corporations together, Ronald Coase's 1937 theory of the firm, inverts.
-The question is not whether agents enter the economy.
-They already have.
-The question is what happens to the organizations built for a world where humans were the only economic actors.
+Agents are already in the economy.
+The open question is what happens to the organizations built for a world where humans were the only economic actors.

 From Tools to Economic Actors

 AI agents that can perceive, reason, plan, and execute complex tasks autonomously represent something different from prior automation waves.
-They are not scripts following predetermined rules.
-They interpret ambiguous goals, formulate multi-step plans, and adapt strategies based on changing conditions.
+They interpret ambiguous goals, formulate multi-step plans, and adapt strategies based on changing conditions, rather than following a predetermined script.

 AI Agent Market Size